agardiner/csv-diff/README.md

 # CSV-Diff

-CSV-Diff is a small library for performing diffs of CSV data.
+CSV-Diff is a small library for performing diffs of tabular data, typically data loaded from CSV files.

 Unlike a standard diff that compares line by line, and is sensitive to the ordering of records, CSV-Diff identifies common lines by key field(s), and then compares the contents of the fields in each line.

 Data may be supplied in the form of CSV files, or as an array of arrays.
+More complex usage also allows you to specify XPath expressions to extract tabular data from XML documents for diffing.

-The diff process provides a fine level of control over what to diff, and can optionally ignore certain types of changes (e.g. changes in position).
+The diff process provides a fine level of control over what to diff, and can optionally ignore certain types of changes (e.g. adds, deletes, changes in position etc).

 CSV-Diff is particularly well suited to data in parent-child format.
 Parent- child data does not lend itself well to standard text diffs, as small changes